I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 - Any brand or kind of peanut butter will do (even the expired kind).

-- Some kind somewhat flat dog treats (more on these below).
+- Some kind of soft, flat-like dog treats (more on these below).

-Why Just Peanut Butter as Bait Won't Work When Dealing With Mice
+Why Peanut Butter Won't Work When Dealing With Mice

 There are a lot of mousetrap mistakes you can make that will lower the odds of catching your target, but the biggest is putting a blob of peanut butter on the trap and thinking you're job is done.
 It's amazing how mice can be so light-footed as to completely lick the delicious treat off the trap without it going off.
 Just peanut butter won't do the trick.
 After seeing a video like this for the first time; I couldn't believe it, but seeing my traps empty and still set convinced me otherwise.

 The Other Secret Ingredient When Setting Wooden Mousetraps

 Treats like the one pictured above can usually be bought for $1.00 a bag at certain stores (I often get mine at Wal-Mart or the local Dollar Tree).
 There's no need to get a brand name,as you can just get the cheapest they have.
 The only requirement (if you want to call it that) is that the treat must be flat enough so that you can fit it into the trap and secure it well enough to where the mouse will have to pull at it to try to get it.
 This pulling action is how the mouse will trigger the trap.

 Step 1: Preparing the Trap

 Take a flat-head screwdriver and gently wedge up the claw plate enough to where you can slide the bait into it.
 The metal is usually soft enough where it doesn't take a lot of strength to achieve, so most people can do it with no problems.